leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/net-change-report.md

 # **Highlight**

-- Customer price related cache issue on Product Detail Page is now resolved
+- Customer specific price related cache issue on Product Detail Page is now resolved

-# **Enhancements**
+# **New Features/Enhancements**

+- 'Additional Entity Attribute Mapping' feature now comes with the support of website scope

 - Delivery address chosen by the customers can be sent to M3 just by sending the Address Type and the Address ID(only if valid ID exists) via 'addBatchHead' transaction

-- 'Additional Entity Attribute Mapping' feature comes with the support of website scope

 # **eConnect-base Compatibility**